-Also known as self balancing scooters, most hoverboards don’t really pack that much power under the hood.
-The Fire Kylin however does try to push things to the max with a charging time that varies between 1- 1.5 hours, to yield about 4 hours of ride time – better than the XPRIT Hoverboard’s 1.25 hours.
-The maximum speed you’ll hit on this hoverboard is about 7.5 miles per hour, and this would be from a decent 300 Watt motor.
-Riders that want to have more control can download the Tomoloo app on their smartphone so that they’d be able to control things like ride sensitivity, or even change the speed of the hoverboard.
+Also known as self-balancing scooters, most hoverboards don’t really pack that much power under the hood.
+The Fire Kylin, however, does try to push things to the max with a charging time that varies between 1- 1.5 hours, to yield about 4 hours of ride time – better than the XPRIT Hoverboard’s 1.25 hours.
+The maximum speed you’ll hit on this hoverboard is about 7.5 miles per hour, which is better than the Swagboard Twist T881.
+Plus, the Tomoloo benefits from a decent 300 Watt motor.
+Riders that want to have more control can download the Tomoloo app on their smartphone so that they’d be able to control things like ride sensitivity or even change the speed of the hoverboard.

 There’s really not that much difference between Tomoloo hoverboards in regards to design – you’d actually have a hard time distinguishing between this one and the Tomoloo Self Balancing Hoverboard.
 The differences are minute because most people focus more on the quality of the ride.
-Compared to other makes though, they do stand out.
-To make the ride fun, the Fire Kylin model comes with LED lights that flash with the music that is playing on the on-board bluetooth speakers.
-This is sure to add on the fun especially if you have your kid riding it.
+Compared to other makes, though, they do stand out.
+To make the ride fun, the Fire Kylin model comes with LED lights that flash with the music that is playing on the onboard Bluetooth speakers.
+This will surely add to the fun, especially if your kid is riding it.

-When the first batch of hoverboards were being produced, a good number of them had defective batteries that caused them to explode after a while of use.
-To try and curb this, all hoverboards now have to abide by a safety precaution to ensure that they are of high quality.
-Tomoloo hoverboards are all UL2272 certified (just like the Gyroor Warrior) meaning they’ve been tested to ensure that they operate within safe temperatures of 0 to 40 degrees.
-In addition, the maximum weight load on this model is 220 pounds, and it comes with a 1 year warranty so that you can get it checked in case your purchase is defective.
+When the first batch of hoverboards was being produced, a good number of them had defective batteries that caused them to explode after a while of use.
+To try and curb this, all hoverboards now have to abide by safety precautions to ensure that they are of high quality.
+Tomoloo hoverboards are all UL2272 certified (just like the Gyroor Hoverboard), meaning they’ve been tested to ensure that they operate within safe temperatures of 0 to 40 degrees.
+In addition, the maximum weight load on this model is 220 pounds, and it comes with a 1-year warranty so that you can get it checked in case your purchase is defective.

-The Tomoloo Hoverboard is a decent selection to start out with even when you’ve never rode on a hoverboard before.
+The Tomoloo Hoverboard is a decent selection to start out with, even when you’ve never ridden on a hoverboard before.
 If you opt for the Q2-X wheels, you’ll be able to ride on a lot of different outdoor terrains, and with the Tomoloo app, you’ll get to adjust the colors of the LED lights to fit your preference.
-These simple addons are more than enough to help you get the most pleasure out of riding.
+These simple add-ons are more than enough to help you get the most pleasure out of riding.